Working With Seasonal Affective Disorder or SAD

 1. Use Light Therapy

 Light therapy is one of the most effective ways to treat the symptoms of SAD.
-This involves exposure to high levels of intense light, emitted by a light box, for a set amount of time, typically 15-30 minutes.
+This involves exposure to high levels of intense light, emitted by a light box, for a set amount of time, typically 15-30 minutes every morning.

-Light boxes come in different forms; some have to be prescribed by a health care provider, while you can buy others online.
+Some light boxes have to be prescribed by a health care provider, while you can buy others online.
 One study found that lamps with a dosage of 10,000 lux (a measure of illumination) can treat SAD effectively after one week of use.

-Exposure to natural light, even when it's gray outside, can help to alleviate your symptoms.
+Any exposure to natural light, even when it's gray outside, can also help to alleviate your symptoms.
 So, make an effort to get outdoors as much as possible, even when you may not feel like it.
 Consider going for a walk during your lunch break, or taking up an outdoor winter hobby.
 Experiment with Walking Meetings.

 2. Schedule Time for Regular Exercise